Arrr, It’s a Pirate’s Life at This Year’s Spokane Interstate Fair

 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

 It’s fair time, and you know what that means!
 Time to make room for fair food (elephant ears! deep fried everything!), get your dart hands ready for some games, and prepare to be dazzled at great heights by the Ferris wheel.
-The Spokane Interstate Fair (known as the Interstate Fair) is huge though – so where should you go first and what should you see/do/eat?
+The Spokane Interstate Fair (known as the Interstate Fair or Spokane County Fair) is huge though – so where should you go first and what should you see/do/eat?
 We’ve got you covered!

 What is the Interstate Fair in Spokane?